How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Upward-Facing-Dog

-• Straighten the arms, roll on to the tops of the your feet.
+• Straighten your arms and roll onto the tops of your feet.

-• Lower the hips closer to the floor.
+• Lower your hips closer to the floor.

-• Expand your chest towards the ceiling and bring your lower back into a backbend.
+• Expand your chest towards the ceiling, bringing your lower back into a gentle backbend.

-• The wrists lie directly under the shoulders and the thighs lie closer to the floor but not touching.
+• Ensure your wrists are directly under your shoulders and your thighs are close to the floor without touching.

 7. Downward Facing Dog (Adho Mukha Svanasana)